vistadataproject/documents/README.md

 The VA's Veteran Integrated Systems Technology and Architecture ([VISTA](https://en.wikipedia.org/wiki/VistA)) is the U.S. Department of Veterans Affairs integrated longitudinal  clinical, business, and administrative information system which supports the operations of over 1200 VA hospitals and clinics nationwide.

-VISTA's internal operational data model - the roadmap to all of VA's institutional, business, and clinical processes and data - has evolved organically over the past thirty-five years, but has never been exposed and managed in a modern computable form.
+VISTA's internal operational data model - the roadmap to all of VA's institutional, business, and clinical processes and data - has evolved organically over the past thirty-five years, but has never been leveraged, exposed, or managed in a modern computable form.

-Now, for the first time, VA's native operational clinical and business data model - the VISTA Data Model - is comprehensively exposed, enriched, and operationalized as a single, secure, standard, server-side interface for all clinical operational VISTA data.
+In the VistA Data Project,  VA's native operational clinical and business data model - the VISTA Data Model - is comprehensively exposed, enriched, and operationalized as a single, secure, standard, server-side interface for all clinical operational VISTA data.

 The VISTA Data Model is in turn normalized across all local VISTA system data models to create a national, normalized Master Veteran Data Model (MVDM), allowing read-write transactions across all VA VISTA systems using a single, secure, veteran-centric, model-driven mechanism, MVDM Services: